 CFD trading vs futures contracts: What is the difference?

-Contracts for differences and futures contracts are often a point of confusion for new traders, because in essence they appear to be reasonably similar products.
 While "futures" are generally traded on a stock exchange and CFDs are more commonly traded directly with brokers, the main differences lie in the liquidity and financing of both instruments.
 CFD orders are more easily completed in practice and have lower entry barriers than "futures" contracts.
 Of course, both are derivatives, and both provide the same leverage benefits that are common to derivatives in general.
 A financial derivative is called this way because its value is based on an underlying asset.
 In case of CFDs and futures the underlying asset is usually a bond, an action, a commodity, etc. Due to the leverage that these tools involve, sometimes people tend to think that CFDs and Futures are risky.
 But if you approach trading as a business, you follow the processes, do not move away and do not allow your losses to increase.
 You get out of a losing position, whatever it is you are negotiating.
 The advantage of all this gear is that your profits multiply, and that is something that every trader wants.

 How can you choose between exchanging CFDs and negotiating futures?
 A futures contract is an agreement to buy or sell the underlying asset at a fixed price on a certain date in the future, regardless of how the price changes in the meantime.
 The expiration dates apply to futures because this represents the date on which the asset must be delivered at the price agreed upon under the terms of the contract.
 Commodities, stocks and currencies are examples of markets that offer both CFD and futures operations.
 Since futures are interchangeable transactions, many traders or speculators who never intend to receive the delivery of the asset can buy and sell futures contracts to benefit from the movements of market prices.
 This can be done by taking the opposite position of an existing open position before the expiration date.
 This is known as compensation.
 On the contrary, a contract for difference does not have a future established price or a future date.
 It simply contracts to pay or receives the difference between the price of the underlying asset at the beginning of the contract and the price at which it ends when it decides to liquidate the contract and take profits/losses.